mikeasilva/handbook-diff/markdown/37-specialized-stakes-wards-and-branches.md

 * Each person’s membership record should be in the unit he or she is attending.

-* Young single adult parents (ages 18–30) who have children at home remain in their geographic unit.
+* Young single adult parents (ages 18–35) who have children at home remain in their geographic unit.
 The parents may attend the activities of the young single adult unit.

-* Members do not attend a young single adult unit when they marry or reach the age of 31.
-See [37.5](/study/manual/general-handbook/37-specialized-stakes-wards-and-branches?lang=eng&id=title_number14-p62#title_number14) for single adult members (ages 31–45).
+* Members do not attend a young single adult unit when they marry or reach age 36.
+See [37.5](/study/manual/general-handbook/37-specialized-stakes-wards-and-branches?lang=eng&id=title_number14-p62#title_number14) for single adult members (ages 36–45).

+* Young single adults who attend a unit for those ages 18–25 would move to a unit for those ages 26–35 when they reach age 26.

 37.3.2